aurelia/store/doc/article/en-US/aurelia-store-plugin.md

   </source-code>
 </code-listing>

 Now in order to rehydrate the stored state, all you need to do is to dispatch the provided `rehydrateFromLocalStorage` action which you can import and register as usual.
-If you used a different key then the default one, just pass it as second argument to the dispatch call.
+If you used a different key then the default one, just pass it as the second argument to the dispatch call.

 <code-listing heading="Dispatching the localStorage rehydration action">
   <source-code lang="TypeScript">